nodejs/node/deps/npm/doc/cli/npm-install.md

     npm install sax@">=0.1.0 <0.2.0" bench supervisor

 The `--tag` argument will apply to all of the specified install targets.
+If a tag with the given name exists, the tagged version is preferred over newer versions.

 The `--force` argument will force npm to fetch remote resources even if a local copy exists on disk.